 Why UW-Eau Claire

-Through small classroom discussions, hands-on learning and research projects, UW-Eau Claire will provide you with the knowledge and skills needed to seek an advanced degree or a psychology-related career.
+Through small classroom discussions, hands-on learning, research projects and with a breadth of faculty, UW-Eau Claire will provide you with the knowledge and skills needed to seek an advanced degree or a psychology-related career.

 UW-Eau Claire has excellent facilities, including state-of-the-art human and animal laboratories, rooms equipped for group or individual experiments, and behavior observation rooms with videotape equipment.